astroteaching/astroteaching.github.io/galaxies.md

 - [The Multi-Scale Multi-Phase Circumgalactic Medium: Observed and Simulated](https://arxiv.org/abs/2411.07988){:target="_blank"} lecture notes by Celine Peroux and Dylan Nelson for the 52nd Saas-Fee Advanced School

 ## Visualizations
-- [Galaxy Map](http://galaxymap.org){:target="_blank"} by Kevin Jardine -- includes many different view of the Milky Way using various references (may require some poking around to find all of the different maps)
+- [Galaxy Map](http://galaxymap.org){:target="_blank"} by Kevin Jardine -- includes many different views of the Milky Way using various references (may require some poking around to find all of the different maps)
 - Video of the [Lyman alpha forest](https://www.youtube.com/watch?v=6Bn7Ka0Tjjw){:target="_blank"} in an expanding universe

 ## Additional Resources